-The Family Advocacy Center (FAC) at Baystate Children’s Hospital has been granted an increase in their three-year award from the Victims of Crime Act to expand their Trauma Focused Assessment and Treatment and Homicide Bereavement Programs.
+The Family Advocacy Center (FAC) at Baystate Children’s Hospital has been granted an increase in its three-year award from the Victims of Crime Act to expand its Trauma Focused Assessment and Treatment and Homicide Bereavement Programs.

 “Our VOCA grant proposals were very forward looking in their design.
 The creative, state-of-the-art therapy, and support funded by VOCA helps community members traumatized by violence, abuse, homicide and vehicular homicide, to heal, find meaning in their experiences, and enter the future with a better chance at success and happiness,” said Dr. Stephen Boos, medical director, Family Advocacy Center.

 “At the same time, the grants allow the Family Advocacy Center to develop the next generation of specialists, extending our impact beyond the region and beyond the duration of the grant itself.
 The significant support that the FAC receives from Baystate Health, and our VOCA grants, is a high return investment in the future of our community,” he added.